 Our present Musical Director Kevin Gill, GBSM, FRCO, LTCL, was appointed in 2008.

 Kevin was born and educated in North Yorkshire.
-He studied music at the Birmingham School of Music (now Birmingham Conservatoire).
+He studied music at the Birmingham School of Music (now Royal Birmingham Conservatoire).
 In addition to ACS, he is organist at St James The Great, Shirley, accompanist for several local choirs including Birmingham Festival Choral Society, and a music teacher and examiner.

 Around this time the choir moved from the old Queen Elizabeth school to its current rehearsal venue in Racemeadow Primary Academy – car parking and access were improved, and happily there was a kitchen for half-time refreshments.